 SoundHound AI sees strategic partnerships as the foundation for our ongoing growth and success.
 Our deep collaboration with leading companies across industries has allowed our technology to reach millions of customers.
-Largely through our existing customer base, query volume exceeded 1 billion at the end of 2021, with over 100 million queries per month.
-Additionally, traffic has experienced over 100% growth through the first half of 2022 compared to the same period in 2021.
-Information provided to us by our strategic partners suggest that our customers' products are currently used by have a reach over a billion users.
+Largely through our existing customer base, query volume exceeded 1 billion at the end of 2021 and experienced over 85% growth during 2022.
+Information provided to us by our strategic partners suggest that our customers' products have a reach of over a billion users.